huggingface/evaluation-guidebook/contents/Model as a judge/Evaluating your evaluator.md

 ## 2. Pick your metric
 Your metric will be used to compare your judge's evaluations with your reference.

-In general, this comparison is considerably easier to do if your model is predicting binary classes or doing pairwise comparison, as you'll be able to compute accuracy (for pairwise comparision), or precision and recall (for binary classes), which are all very easy to interpret metrics.
+In general, this comparison is considerably easier to do if your model is predicting binary classes or doing pairwise comparison, as you'll be able to compute accuracy (for pairwise comparison), or precision and recall (for binary classes), which are all very easy to interpret metrics.

 Comparing the correlation of scores with human or model scoring will be harder to do.
 To understand why in more detail, I advise you to read this cool [blog section on the topic](https://eugeneyan.com/writing/llm-evaluators/#key-considerations-before-adopting-an-llm-evaluator).